What Is A Amazon FBA Business?

 FBA is aimed at making a seller’s life a lot easier.

-Put simply, enroll on the program and Amazon does most of the work for you.
+Put simply, enroll in the program and Amazon does most of the work for you.
 Here’s a brief simplified description of how it works once you’ve enrolled with FBA:

 - Your goods are sent to one of the many Amazon warehouses where they will be stored for you.
 Amazon will ensure that your products are recorded and added to their inventory ready for buyers to purchase.

 - When an order is placed you don’t need to do anything.
 Amazon does everything for you.
-They pick, pack and dispatch the goods as well as taking the payment and updating your stock levels.
+They pick, pack and dispatch the goods as well as take the payment and update your stock levels.